dask/dask-blog/_posts/2019-09-03-df-groupby.md

   <img src="/images/mean.svg" width="80%">
 </a>

 `Mean` is a good example of an operation which doesn't directly fit in the `aca` model -- concatenating `mean` values and taking the `mean` again will yield incorrect results.
-Like any style of computation: vectorization, Map/Reduce, etc, we sometime need to creatively fit the computation to the style/mode.
+Like any style of computation: vectorization, Map/Reduce, etc., we sometime need to creatively fit the computation to the style/mode.
 In the case of `aca` we can often break down the calculation into constituent parts.
-For `mean`, this would be: `sum` and `count`
+For `mean`, this would be `sum` and `count`:

 $$ \bar{x} = \frac{x_1+x_2+\cdots +x_n}{n}$$

-From the task graph above, we can see that two independent tasks for each partition: `series-groupby-count-chunk` and  `series-groupby-sum-chunk` .
-The results are then aggregated into two final nodes: `series-groupby-count-agg` and `series-groupby-sum-agg` and then we finally calculate the mean: `total sum / total count` .
+From the task graph above, we can see that two independent tasks for each partition: `series-groupby-count-chunk` and  `series-groupby-sum-chunk`.
+The results are then aggregated into two final nodes: `series-groupby-count-agg` and `series-groupby-sum-agg` and then we finally calculate the mean: `total sum / total count`.